https://johnelfick.github.io/school-science-lessons/biology/UNBiolDiversity.html#9.9.6H not found

 9.14.7 Worm farms

-Annelids have soft cylindrical bodies, segmented, bilaterally symmetrical, blood vessels, bristles (chaetae), the main body cavity (coelom) surrounded by mesoderm with ducts to exterior to carry wastes, (filtered by nephridia), and gametes, paired ventral nerve cords
+Annelids, soft cylindrical bodies, segmented, bilaterally symmetrical, blood vessels, bristles (chaetae), main body cavity (coelom) surrounded by mesoderm with ducts to exterior to carry wastes, (filtered by nephridia), gametes, paired ventral nerve cords

 Class Polychaeta, mostly marine, move by undulations and parapodia bearing many chaetae, separate sexes, free-swimming larva, distinct head.